nitinsmedheprojects/ironlady/README.md

 # Iron Lady Chatbot

-A simple FAQ-based chatbot for **Iron Ladyís leadership programs**, built in Python.
+A simple FAQ-based chatbot for **Iron Lady‚Äôs leadership programs**, built in Python.
 This chatbot answers the most common questions about Iron Lady and provides a friendly, interactive experience.

 ---

-## ?
-Features
+## Features
-- **Interactive FAQ Menu** ñ Users can choose from a list of questions by typing `1, 2, 3...`.
+- **Interactive FAQ Menu** ‚Äì Users can choose from a list of questions by typing `1, 2, 3...`.
-- **Fuzzy Matching** ñ Handles typos and variations (e.g., ìprogram timeî, ìhow longî ? duration).
+- **Fuzzy Matching** ‚Äì Handles typos and variations (e.g., ‚Äúprogram time‚Äù, ‚Äúhow long‚Äù ? duration).
-- **Synonym Support** ñ Recognizes multiple ways of asking the same question.
+- **Synonym Support** ‚Äì Recognizes multiple ways of asking the same question.
-- **Context Awareness** ñ Remembers the last topic and handles follow-up questions.
+- **Context Awareness** ‚Äì Remembers the last topic and handles follow-up questions.
-- **Friendly Conversation Flow** ñ Greets users by name and ends politely.
+- **Friendly Conversation Flow** ‚Äì Greets users by name and ends politely.

 ---

-## ??
-FAQs Covered
+## FAQs Covered
 1. What programs does Iron Lady offer?
 2. What is the program duration?
 3. Is the program online or offline?